Can Dogs Eat Guacamole?

 • Essential tract.

-Perhaps the most dangerous part of feeding your dog avocados is the obstruction in processing the fruits.
-That is, if your dog eats avocados, chances are that the fruit may be blocked in the throat of your dog.
+Perhaps the most dangerous part of feeding your dog avocados is the obstruction in fruit processing.
+That is, if your dog eats avocados, the fruit may be blocked in your dog’s throat.
 Consequently, this can be life-threatening for your dog.

 Vets recommend that if an avocado gets blocked inside your dog’s throat, the only solution is surgery.
 Without surgery, it is almost impossibly difficult to get it out.